Tumultuous: A study of blue and gold

 "Add gold flecks."

-Gold flecks and wires stretched across a dark blue storm, pockets of swirling light dance along an angled cutting horizon.
-I wanted an asymmetric alien world, filled with bulging deep churning vortexes and star-like spheres with an abstract gold-railway cutting through the background.
+Gold flecks and strands stretch across an alien storm.
+I sprinkled pockets of light that danced and swirled along a tilted, cutting horizon.
+In some ways it shows an asymmetric alien world, filled with deep, churning vortexes and star-like spheres pierced by an abstract gold-railway that cuts through the foreground.